Tethered vs untethered chargers - which is better?

 To summarise...

 Overall, the choice between a tethered or untethered charging point is mostly down to what you prefer but once you look at the pros and cons of each and your needs, the choice should become easier.
-Smart Home Charge are here to help take the stress out of choosing a home EV charger, browse our range or use our handy charge point comparison tool and find the right charging point for you.
+Smart Home Charge are here to help take the stress out of choosing a home EV charger.
+Browse our range of EV chargers or use our handy charge point comparison tool and find the right charging point for you.